TheYuriG/blog_lessons/discord_create_channels/README.md

 				return;
 			}
 		} catch (error) {
-			// If an error occurred and we were not able to create the channel
+			// If an error occurred and we were not able to create the Channel
 			// the bot is most likely received the "Missing Permissions" error.
 			// Log the error to the console console.log(error);